 As the outbreak continues to develop, the Partnership is working with the Administration and Congress to identify actionable measures for expanding home health under current federal regulations and suggesting specific policy changes to address these issues.

-The Partnership is asking for regulatory relief and clarification in the following areas:
+The Partnership is asking for regulatory and legislative relief and clarification in the following areas:

 Telephonic & Telehealth Visits

 Home health nurses and clinicians need to be deployed and have flexible use of technology, like telephones and telehealth units, to monitor existing patients who want to limit anyone (including clinicians) from visiting their home and for COVID-19 patients needing health care monitoring by trained clinicians.
 Examples of tele-monitoring include monitoring blood pressure and other vitals, oxygen levels, weight, temperature, medication management and patient education.
 CMS should immediately consider telephonic visits a part of the care plan, as well as allow greater flexibility in the use of telehealth visits in a patient’s plan of care.

 Personal Protective Equipment

 PPE supplies are running low but are critical to preventing exposure during home health visits of COVID-19 positive or quarantined patients that could harm home health workers or spread the virus to other homebound patients.
 Home health agencies are looking to CMS and the CDC for guidance on how to maximize the use of PPE, ensure that PPE stockpile availability includes home health providers, and are also pressing for federal agencies to consider supply chain interventions in order to ensure continued access to PPE.